 Reduce Noise Levels

 High noise levels are a common problem for many plants.
 Compressed air noise often exceeds OSHA (Occupational Safety and Health Administration) noise level exposure requirements, resulting in hearing loss to those working in close proximity.
 The sound level of the Super Air Knife is quiet at 69 dBA, even at high pressures of 80 PSIG (5.5 BAR).
 Using the Super Air Knife, it is possible to obtain hard-hitting force without the high noise.

 |Hours per day (constant noise)

 *OSHA Standard 29 CFR - 1910.95 (a)

 Air can be dangerous when the outlet pressure of a hole, hose or copper tube is higher than 30 PSIG (2 BAR).
 In the event the opening is blocked by a hand or other body part, air may enter the bloodstream through the skin, resulting in serious or fatal injury.
-The Super Air Knife has been engineered for safety and cannot be dead ended.
-It is safe to operate at higher pressures and meets OSHA standard 1910.242(b).
+The Super Air Knife has been engineered for safety and cannot be dead-ended.
+It is safe to operate at higher pressures and complies with OSHA standard 1910.242(b).

 Open Air Pipe or Copper Tube